-The frontal area is the maximum height and maximum width of the front of a trailer.
+The frontal area is the maximum height multiplied by the maximum width of the front of a trailer.

 Trailer Sway Control

 The trailer sway control is a telescoping link that can be installed between the hitch receiver and the trailer tongue that typically provides adjustable friction associated with the telescoping motion to dampen any unwanted trailer swaying motions while traveling.